 After first run of the cli command, the next execution time gets updated with the wrong value.

 If there is anything else you need for testing, please let me know.

-#5 Updated by Riccardo De Contardi over 2 years ago
+Updated by Riccardo De Contardi about 4 years ago

 - Status changed from Needs Feedback to Closed

 If you think that this is the wrong decision or experience the issue again or have more information about how to reproduce it, then please reopen it or open a new issue with a reference to this one.
 Thank you.